 After you file your FAFSA, the federal processor will send you a confirmation email.
 You should expect to receive the email one to two weeks after you file.
 Pay careful attention to the instructions they provide.
 If you did not use the IRS Data Retrieval Process, you will be instructed to do so via the FAFSA corrections process.
 If Auburn University is listed as the school to receive your information (our school code is 001009), we will receive your results electronically.
 This data provides a detailed analysis of the financial information you reported and the data needed to determine your eligibility for financial assistance.
-If AU requires additional documentation, we will let you know.
-Current and new deposited students will receive emails from our office, your requirements will display on your Tigeri Financial Aid Requirements page.
-New accepted students who have not yet paid the Tuition deposit will receive a paper letter regarding the required documents.
+If AU requires additional documentation, we will contact you via your Auburn email address.

 Thirty percent of all aid applicants are selected for verification by the U.S Department of Education and verified by our office through review of tax documents.
 This is to ensure that your FAFSA was completed correctly.
 If you are selected, the federal processor will let you know, and AU will require the following:

 After our office receives your FAFSA, the Financial Aid Requirements page of your Tigeri will display your required documents.

 If not provided within 60 days of the request, your file will be marked inactive and no award will be made.
 Our office will make corrections to your FAFSA, if necessary, as a result of verification.
 You will be notified by the Federal Processor and/or our office either with a corrected FAFSA or a revised Award Letter.
 This process will result in a 2-3 week delay.
 A FAFSA that is completed correctly will not require corrections.